Kingswhale/30-Days-of-Web/README.md

 - **Plagiarism is strictly not allowed**.
 Any work that is found to be suspicious of plagiarized work will not be merged.
 - All PRs must be made from a Branch.
 Create a separate branch for every Issue you are working upon and once found fit, make a PR.
-Make sure your code works before submitting it :D
+Make sure your code works before submitting.

 <!-- pls add license and CoC here -->